forcedotcom/SFDX-Data-Move-Utility/.github/ISSUE_TEMPLATE/bug-in-gui-app-only.md

 ---
-name: BUG in SFDMU GUI App ONLY
+name: Bug in GUI App ONLY
-about: Report a bug in the SFDMU GUI Application (use appropriate template for bug in SFDMU Plugin)
+about: Report a bug in the GUI App (NOT for Plugin bugs!)
 title: "[GUI-BUG]-The bug title"
 labels: bug, gui
 assignees: hknokh